spineo/RGButterflyDocs/README.md

 ### Reference & Search

 The Initial View allows a user to switch between the five types of displays (shown in the screenshots that follow):
-* __Color Associations__: An ordered list of collections each representing a _Mix Association_
+* __Color Associations__: An ordered list of collections each representing a _Mix, Coverage, or Generic Association_
 * __Match Associations__: An ordered list of collections each representing a _Match Association_
 * __Individual Colors__: An ordered list of individual colors (mainly reference and mix paint swatches)
 * __Keywords Listing__: An alphabetized list of keywords and their associated reference or paint mixes
 * __Subjective Colors__: A list of color categories and their associated reference or paint mixes

-For each of the associations (first two screenshots below), scrolling right to left exposes remaining elements of the collection view.
+For each of the associations (first two screenshots below), scrolling right to left exposes remaining elements of the collection view (more on association can be found __here__).
 Clicking on any of the rows reveals detailed information about the selected association.
 For the _Individual Colors_ listing (third screenshot), clicking on a row takes you directly to the detailed view for that _Mix_ or _Reference_ paint color.

 ![Assoc, Match, and All Views](images/Assoc_Match_and_AllViews.jpg)